ladybirdweb/backup-script/README.md

 1.c.
 Once that is done we need to configure the server.

-- once the above page is opened we need to create a user and set a password forthe same, to do so we need to click on the setting icon on the top and then click on the user and create a user as shown in the below snap.
+- Once the above page is opened we need to create a user and set a password for the same, to do so we need to click on the setting icon on the top and then click on the user and create a user as shown in the below snap.

 <img alt="" src="snaps/useradd.png">

-- once the above is done we can continue setting up the server to do so click on general as shown in the below snap.
+- Once the above is done we can continue setting up the server to do so click on general as shown in the below snap.

 <img alt="" src="snaps/serverconfig1.png">

-- click on server under general as shown in the above snap and fill the details below as shown in the above.
+- Click on **server** under general as shown in the above snap and fill the details below as shown in the above.

 **Backup storage path**: (this is the location where we need to store the backups in the server).
 **Server URL for client file/backup access/browsing**: (here we need to add the server url which you are trying to access urbackup).

-- Once that is done we need to set the options for the file backup to do so click the next option after the server as shown in the below snap.
+- Once that is done we need to set the options for the **File Backup** to do so click the next option after the server as shown in the below snap.

 <img alt="" src="snaps/filebackup.png">

-- we need to change the default values like interval for incremental file backups and things as show in the snap above, we can also change the options as per our requirements.
+- we need to change the default values like interval for incremental file backups and things as shown in the snap above, we can also change the options as per our requirements.

+> **Incremental Backup** :
+> Instead of making a copy of every file on the server, backing up files incrementally stores just what has changed since the last backup was performed, only the files and db entries that have changed are backed up instead of backing up the whole data.

+> **Incremental Backup Interval** :
+> By default Incremental Backup Interval is set in hours, the default value is 5 hours, if it is to be changed, the minutes need to be changed to hours.

-- Then we can also change the options for image backups as shown in the below snap.
+- Then we can also change the options for **Image Backups** as shown in the below snap.
+This is optional and depends upon the needs of the client.

 <img alt="" src="snaps/imagebackup.png">

-- once the above is done we need to configre the internet/active clients option this will be the confiuration we need to pass in the URbackupp client servers.
+- Once the above is done we need to configre the **Internet/Active Clients** option, this will be the configuration we need to pass in the URbackupp client servers.

-- to do the same follow the below snap.
+- To do the same follow the below snap.

 <img alt="" src="snaps/internetclientserver.png">

-- as shown in the above snap we need to enter the URbackup Server Domain or IP to it, this IP or domain we use for connecting URbackup client to the server.
+- As shown in the above snap we need to enter the URbackup Server Domain or IP to it, this IP or domain we use for connecting URbackup client to the server.

+- Save the configuration changes everytime before moving to the next section.

-- once the aboeve is done we can enable email notification for the backup to do so click on mail next to general and configure as show in the below snap.
+- Once the above is done we can enable email notification for the backup to do so click on **Mail** next to general and configure as show in the below snap.

 <img alt="" src="snaps/emailconfig.png">

-- once this is done the server is ready, now we can start adding clients to the server to do so, follow the below in structions.
+- Once this is done the server is ready, now we can start adding clients to the server to do so, follow the below in structions.

-- if you go to the urbackup home page, you can find a add client button over there as show in the below snap.
+- Go to the urbackup home page, you can find a **Add New Client** button over there as show in the below snap.

 <img alt="" src="snaps/urbackup-opening.png">

-- if we click on the add client it will ask you the client details with the IP or hostname and the client name as show in the below snap.
+- Click on the **Add New Client**, it will ask you the client details with the IP or hostname and the client name as show in the below snap.

 <img alt="" src="snaps/clientadd.png">

+There are two options to add the client:
+1. Internet/Active Client - This is the remote client, only client name needs to be mentioined for this option.
+2. Client to be discovered - This is for local network, IP/hostname of client needs to be mentioined for this option.

-- once this is done it will take you to the client download page as show in the below snap.
+- Once this is done it will take you to the client download page as show in the below snap.

 <img alt="" src="snaps/clientdownload.png">